WP Table Manager documentation

 Tables are classified inside categories.
 You can have as much tables as you want inside categories.

-In order to create a table category, click on New category in the left column.
-To create a new table just click on the link Add new table
+In order to create a table category, click on New table category button on the dashboard header.
+To create a new table just click on Create table button.

 The category can be managed by putting your mouse on it, you’ll be able to edit the name or delete it.